ojasks/Learning-Typescript/myReadme.md

 any basically turns off the type checking noImpilcitAny - use this xcompiler flag to flag any implicit use of 'any'

+in case of functions we really need to specify the type